Springdale officers cleared in shootings; use of force justified, prosecutor says

 The teen survived the shooting, but his name isn't being released, Durrett said.

-Durrett said body camera video and evidence found at the scene corroborate the officer's account.
-Durrett said there were 11 shots fired and when the officer's gun was taken into evidence it was found that 10 rounds had been fired and seven rounds remained in the 17-round magazine.
+Durrett said body-camera video and evidence found at the scene corroborate the officer's account.
+Durrett said there were 11 shots fired, and when the officer's gun was taken into evidence it was found that 10 rounds had been fired and seven remained in the 17-round magazine.
 The pistol used by the teen was found with a spent cartridge partially ejected from the weapon.